But while Peter was in prison, the Church prayed very earnestly for him.

 Look once more at the key verse at the opening of the devotion.
 Peter’s fellow believers were watching, praying and waiting.

-They had faith in God’s power, and they knew God heard their obedient prayers to deliver Peter.
+They had faith in God’s power to deliver Peter.
+They knew God heard their obedient prayers.

 Faith shows the reality of what we hope for; it is the evidence of things we cannot see.

-Once again, we see that the little band of believers are still on their knees praying for Peter.
+Once again, we see that the little band of believers is still on their knees, praying for Peter.
 They still don’t know what has happened to him.
+And wait until you see their reaction to answered prayer.

 He knocked at the door in the gate, and a servant girl named Rhoda came to open it.
 When she recognized Peter’s voice, she was so overjoyed that, instead of opening the door, she ran back inside and told everyone, “Peter is standing at the door!”